MMarsland/save-or-shave/README.md

 - go to "localhost:3000" to view the hosted package
 - Will eventually be using Heroku to host the webpage (Or google hosting is possible too (I think))

-## TO
+## TO-DO

+For ALPHA release:
 - Google Cloud hosting

+For BETA release:
+- Timeout when fetching from fake account
-- Display laoding erorrs / other errors to user
+- Display loading errors / other errors to user

 - Improve Instructions Page
 - Better responsive display